 In Christian mission, we are proclaiming the Scriptures, which proclaim none other than Christ himself.
 Both the Old and New Testaments are Christocentric — Christ himself is the axis of the testaments, the linchpin of the canon.
 The purpose of the Scriptures is to present Christ (Luke 24:27).

 How do the Scriptures present Christ?
 We may begin by saying that the central promise of the Scriptures is that God would send Messiah.
 Riveted to that is the further promise that Messiah would win the nations unto himself and indeed reconcile all things unto himself.
 From the third chapter of Genesis onwards, we see the triumphant march of God to fulfill that promise, in spite of seemingly impossible obstacles.
 God fulfilled His promise, in that Messiah came and dwelt among us.
 He was crucified, rose again, and ascended to heaven, where he is now at the right hand of God the Father.
-And God will further fulfill his promise, in that Messiah will come again and bring with him a new heavens and a new earth.
+And God will further fulfill his promise, in that Messiah will come again and bring with him the new heaven and new earth.

 He Has Commissioned Us